-- 2.19.
+- 2.24.
 To have regard to the Section 151 Officer's report on the robustness of the estimates included in the budget and the adequacy of the proposed financial reserves when making decisions about the budget and the level of council tax, as required under Section 25(2) of the Local Government Act 2003.
-(Paragraphs 7.1-7.6) - 2.20.
+(Paragraphs 7.1-7.7) - 2.25.
+To note the initial assessment of compliance against the CIPFA Financial Management Code and that this will be re-visited at least annually as part of the budget process, with any actions or recommendations implemented on an ongoing basis.
+(Paragraph 7.5 and Appendix H). - 2.26.
 To note the Monitoring Officer comments.
-(Paragraphs 7.7-7.11) - 2.21.
-To note the Equality Impact Assessment (Paragraphs 7.12-7.14 and Appendix F) and to take fully account of it in approving the overall budget and related proposals. - 2.22.
-To note that the council is inviting business rate payers or representatives of business rate payers in Islington to comment on the draft 2022/23 budget proposals in this report, as required under Section 65 of the Local Government Finance Act 1992.
-(Paragraphs 7.15-7.17)
+(Paragraphs 7.8-7.12) - 2.27.
+To note the Equality Impact Assessment (Paragraphs 7.13-7.15 and Appendix I) and to take fully account of it in approving the overall budget and related proposals. - 2.28.
+To note that the council invited business rate payers or representatives of business rate payers in Islington to comment on the draft 2022/23 budget proposals, as required under Section 65 of the Local Government Finance Act 1992, and that no responses were received.
+(Paragraphs 7.16-7.18) - 2.29.
+To agree and recommend to Full Council the Annual Pay Policy Statement 2022/23.
+(Paragraph 7.19 and Appendix J)